Mission Vinyasa 200-Hour Yoga Teacher Training

 Emily, who moved to London from Canada in 2009, discovered her love for yoga while working as a makeup artist in the fashion industry.
 Yoga counterbalanced the long days working on shows for designers such as Yves Saint Laurent and Dior as well as shooting editorials for Vogue and Harper’s Bazaar.

 To balance out all the yang Emily has also studied yin and functional anatomy extensively, first with Jamie Clarke, and then with Paul Grilley and Bernie Clark (who Emily continues to learn under).
+She also hosts Yin Teacher Trainings at Mission.

 Pre-requisites